 I wanted to walk up behind him, push up his hair and speak into the back of his head.
 What did you see?
 Tell me what sight so bad it fixed your mind on the endtimes.
 What line of reasoning so determinate it made you flee to the domestic.
 My home where you so coolly remark on this state of affairs, where hours congeal in numb complicity with my desires.
 Unlike the warehouse-time (kairos) that would press me into oblivion at its whims.

 In the tamed world platitudes are enough to tell the truth.
 So I asked for a lie.
 Because he said no future is true, but I had something else up my sleeve, a sense that all this was more simple than it seemed.
 So I parted with my psychic indulgence, restored my attention to our sadness and the single light.
-He would dream in my lap and I’d stay up to observe a new day breaking.
+He’d dream in my lap; I’d stay up to observe the sunrise.